richardschoen/workwithibmipdm/README.md

 # Feedback, Developer Training and Support for Git
 Please submit feedback as issues on the GitHub issues tab.

 You can also feel free to reach out via email:  richard@mobigogo.net or richard@richardschoen.net if needed.

 And if you're looking for an easy to implement source management solution for IBM i Source Members and git, look no further than iForGit. https://www.iforgit.com

-MobiGoGo also provides mobile development, workflow and process automation consulting directly or in conjunction with the Seiden Group: https://www.seidengroup.com
+MobiGoGo also provides mobile development, workflow and process automation consulting directly: https://www.mobigogo.net